edn-format/edn/README.md

 ### strings

 Strings are enclosed in `"double quotes"`.
 May span multiple lines.
-Standard C/Java escape characters `\t \r \n` are supported.
+Standard C/Java escape characters `\t, \r, \n, \\ and \"` are supported.

 ### characters

 Characters are preceded by a backslash: `\c`. `\newline`, `\return`, `\space` and `\tab` yield the corresponding characters.
+Unicode characters are represented with \uNNNN as in Java.
 Backslash cannot be followed by whitespace.

 ### symbols